onzfonz/comp227/src/content/2/en/part2a.md

 The current code of the application can be found on [GitHub](https://github.com/comp227/part2-tasks/tree/part2-1).

-Notice that the *main* branch of the repository contains the code for a later version of the application.
+Notice that the *main* branch of the repository is largely empty.
 The current code is in the branch [part2-1](https://github.com/comp227/part2-tasks/tree/part2-1):

 ![GitHub branch screenshot](../../images/2/2e.png)